lillallol/temp/README.md

 any statically typed superset of JavaScript can be used without loss of generalization.

-Unfortunately the very design of TypeScript, promotes the mix if intend with implementation, e.g.:
+Unfortunately the very design of TypeScript, promotes the mix of intend with implementation, e.g.:

 * `./add.ts`